ansible-roles/ansible-role-symfony2/README.md

 Requirements
 ------------

-You need to install git, php, composer before run this role.
+You need to install php and proper deploy client (git, hg, svn) before run this role.
+See [tests/playbook.yml](tests/playbook.yml) for example.

+Its strongly recommended to install external `composer` role that installed globally, support automatic updates, github token configuration to go over github's API rate limit etc. My choice is [kosssi.composer](https://galaxy.ansible.com/list#/roles/1119) role.
+In this case you need to specify `symfony2_composer_path` with actual path to composer.
+Otherwise `composer.phar` will be installed in project root directory.

 Installation
 ------------